• Skip to main content

 Tips to Making our Best Potato Soup Recipes

-Unless we’re making vegetarian soups, which we do make often, we mostly use homemade chicken stock, which we prepare regularly using a simple method I explain in this chicken and potato soup recipe, however, you could certainly use a store-bought stock, chicken bouillon or chicken stock cubes.
+Unless we’re making vegetarian soups, which we do make often, we mostly use homemade chicken stock, which we prepare regularly using a simple method I explain in this chicken and potato soup recipe, however, you could certainly use a store-bought stockchicken bouillon or chicken stock cubes.

 If I want a thick and creamy potato soup, I typically boil the diced potatoes separately first so they break down faster.
-If I want the potatoes to remain firm, I boil the potatoes in their skins, let them cool, then peel and diced them.
+If I want the potatoes to remain firm, I boil the potatoes in their skins, let them cool, then peel and dice them.

 For most of my frying needs, I use a round flat bottomed wok.
 I love it and use the wok for everything – we live in Southeast Asia, after all – but you could use your favourite frying pan or skillet.
 I then transfer the ingredients to a big soup pot.
-I find a slotted spoon is super handy for tasks such as scooping out fried bacon, so I don’t lose much of that heavenly bacon fat, which I’ll then use to fry onions and garlic.
+I find a slotted spoon is super handy for tasks such as scooping out fried bacon, so I don’t lose too much of that heavenly bacon fat, which I’ll then use to fry onions and garlic.

-My soup pantry essentials include quality sea salt, white pepper, cracked black pepper, bay leaves, chilli flakes, crispy fried shallots, and extra virgin olive oil.
+My soup pantry essentials include quality sea salt, white pepper, cracked black pepper, bay leaves, chilli flakescrispy fried shallots, and extra virgin olive oil.
 We make our own homemade croutons in a mortar and pestle.

 Our best potato soup recipes are brilliant if you’ve been doing more meal planning, batch-cooking and freezing dishes than usual to save money.
 Please know that you’re not alone!
 The soaring inflation and cost of living crisis is being felt by so many around the world.